-Students that test positive to COVID-19 while at school will be isolated.
+Students that test positive to COVID-19 while at school will be managed to minimise transmission risks and potentially sent home if they are symptomatic.
 The school will contact the parent or carer and make the necessary arrangements for a risk assessment discussion with the parents/school/health team to ensure they are able to receive the required and necessary treatment and support until they have recovered from the illness.

-Students who have recovered from COVID-19 should refer to NSW Health advice for self-isolation.
+Students who have recovered from COVID-19 should refer to NSW Health advice for managing COVID-19 safely at home.